flox/flox/cli/flox/doc/flox-install.md

 During an installation attempt the environment is built in order to validate that the environment isn't broken
 (for example, in rare cases packages may provide files that conflict).
-If the build fails, the attempt is discarded and the environment is unmodified.
+If building the environment fails, including any of the consitituent packages, the attempt is discarded and the environment is unmodified.
-Once a build attempt succeeds the environment is atomically updated.
+If the build succeeds, the environment is atomically updated.

-If a requested package is already installed nothing is done.
+If a requested package is already installed, nothing is done.
 If multiple packages are requested and some of them are already installed, only the new packages are installed and the transaction will still succeed as long as the build succeeds.